 Epimetheus begged his brother to be allowed to distribute traits to the new creatures, and Prometheus agreed.
 So, Epimetheus made some of them strong but slow, others weak but fast.
 He gave some deadly teeth and claws, and made others defenseless but stealthy enough to pass unseen, or able to fly away from danger.
 He gave some hides and hair that were resistant to cold, while he made others resistant to heat.
 He gave some a taste for meat, some for plants, some for a mixture of the two.
 He made those who were most at risk in the world capable of birthing many young who grew to become adults very quickly, while he gave those less at risk a longer period of pregnancy and a longer stretch of vulnerable childhood.
 By all these means, he hoped to create a balance in the world, preventing any animal from coming to utterly dominate the others, whilst also preventing any of them from going entirely extinct.
 He was rather proud of himself when he finished his work and stepped back to survey it.

 Zeus himself came to look upon Epimetheus’s work as well.
 He chose the eagles, animals he found to be exceptionally majestic, to be his personal servants.
-He told two eagles, brother birds who flew at the exact same speed, to fly separately to the extreme eastern and western ends of the world.
-Then he ordered each of them to fly back the way he had come.
+He told two eagles, brother birds who flew at precisely the same speed, to fly separately to the extreme eastern and western ends of the world.
+Once they arrived there, he said, they were to fly back the way they had come.

 Prometheus merely smiled and said, “Zeus, most glorious and greatest of the eternal gods, take whichever of these portions your heart within you bids.”
 So, Zeus took the fine portion — only to discover that beneath the thin top layer of cleverly distributed choice cuts were only bones.
 Meanwhile the other portion, which went to the men, proved to disguise most of the best meat underneath its offal.